 In the case of intentional disregard, the penalty shall be the greater of:

 - 10 percent of the aggregate amount of the items required to be reported correctly.

 If intentional disregard is found to be applicable, the $100,000 limitation will not apply.

 Criminal Charges Outside of IRS Code

 Attempts by the stockyard to disguise a producer’s true identity might support 18 U.S.C. § 371 conspiracy charges against the stockyards and livestock producers.
 Providing false invoices and checks made out to fictitious payees might support a charge that the parties have entered into a conspiracy to evade tax or generally defraud the United States.
-There may be instances in which an auction barn structures financial transactions with a financial institution in the course of cattle sales transaction so as to avoid Title 31 filing requirements (Form 4789) at the bank.
+There may be instances in which an auction barn structures financial transactions with a financial institution in the course of cattle sales transaction so as to avoid Title 31 filing requirements (FinCEN Form 104) at the bank.
 Structuring transactions to evade reporting requirements is a violation of 31 U.S.C. § 5324 and is subject to civil and criminal penalties under 31 U.S.C. §§ 5321 and 5322.

 Backup Withholding--IRC § 3406

 Another compliance tool is the application of the back-up withholding provisions of IRC § 3406.
 This section may be applicable if:

 - The payee fails to furnish his/her TIN to the payor in the manner required;

 - The Secretary notifies the payor that the TIN furnished by the payee is incorrect;